deepskystacker/DSS/Installers/README.txt

 7. Bug fix: Custom rectangle produces a partly empty stacking result when the SIMD acceleration is turned ON.

-8. Bug fix: When using a custom rectangle a partially empty stacked result was created.

-9. When using the Processing panel, show black clipping in Blue, and white clipping in Red.

-10. Automatic threshold for star detection (default) and better image quality indication (Mean Quality) which is the mean star quality.
+8. Automatic threshold for star detection (default) and better image quality indication (Mean Quality) which is the mean star quality.

-8. Finish conversion of code to Qt - there should be no MFC stuff left.
+9. Finish conversion of code to Qt - there should be no MFC stuff left.

-9. Upgrade LibRaw to 0.23.1
+10. Upgrade LibRaw to 0.23.1

-10. Upgrade LibTIFF to 4.7.0
+11. Upgrade LibTIFF to 4.7.0

 Welcome to DeepSkyStacker 5.1.6
 ===============================